 The OIG plays a key role in maintaining the integrity and accountability of America's postal service, its revenue and assets, and its employees.
 With more than $71 billion in revenue, the Postal Service is at the core of a more than $1.6 trillion U.S. mailing industry that employs approximately 7.3 million people.
 The more than 640,000 total employees of the Postal Service compose one of the largest civilian federal workforces in the country.

 Delivering approximately 143 billion pieces of mail yearly to 160 million delivery points and operating more than 31,000 postal facilities, America's postal system is one of the government's most trusted entities.

-The USPS OIG, an independent agency within the Postal Service under the general supervision of nine presidentially appointed governors, employs more than 1,000 auditors, investigators, and professional support personnel stationed in more than 90 offices to meet the challenge of preserving this trust by detecting and preventing fraud, waste, and abuse in Postal Service programs and operations.
+The USPS OIG, an independent agency within the Postal Service under the general supervision of nine presidentially-appointed governors, employs more than 1,000 auditors, investigators, and professional support personnel stationed in more than 90 offices.
+Every day they work to meet the challenge of preserving this trust by detecting and preventing fraud, waste, and abuse in Postal Service programs and operations.

 Our Commitment to Diversity, Equity, and Inclusion

 At the OIG, we strive to create an environment in which we share our similarities and celebrate our differences.
 However, diversity without inclusion only reinforces systemic barriers.
 And to grow diversity and inclusion, we must ensure equity.
 The OIG’s commitment to these issues is detailed in our Statement on Equal Employment Opportunity and Diversity.